dislick/patrickmuff-blog/posts/my-first-track-day/index.md

 ![Tires](./tires.jpg)

 My tires (_Metzeler Sportec M5 Interact_) felt like they were glued to the tarmac.
-Next time I am going to try their Racetec RR tires, just because I'm curious whether I feel a difference.
+Next I am going to try their Racetec RR tires, just because I'm curious whether I feel a difference.

 We had our last session at 16:40.
-Even though we skipped one right before lunch due to oil on the track from a crash I was extremely tired.
+Even though we skipped one right before lunch due to oil on the track, I was extremely tired.
 The next few days I had the sorest legs you could imagine, nevertheless feeling incredibly happy.

 On to the next one!